why Marvell Technology Inc. [MRVL] is a Good Choice for Investors After New Price Target of $55.75

 How has MRVL stock performed recently?

-Marvell Technology Inc. [MRVL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.27.
-With this latest performance, MRVL shares gained by 5.62% in over the last four-week period, additionally plugging by 5.85% over the last 6 months – not to mention a rise of 44.78% in the past year of trading.
+Marvell Technology Inc. [MRVL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.06.
+With this latest performance, MRVL shares gained by 5.99% in over the last four-week period, additionally plugging by 6.04% over the last 6 months – not to mention a rise of 34.49% in the past year of trading.

 Marvell Technology Inc. [MRVL]: Deeper insight into the fundamentals